lacusdoloris/medium-sized-industrialisation/docs/source/user/progression/pre-electricity.rst

   If you're interested in why it's so slow, it's mostly due to GTCEu ore vein generation.
 Removing all of them will get a respectable 12 chunks per second generated.

 - Once that's done, you can actually play the game.
-Open your starter pack, which will get you the following:

-  - A full set of neutronium machine tools (not mining tools).
-  - An LuV prospector.
-The battery in this should last you... well, forever.
-  - A handful of wooly saplings.
-There's no mobs available for wool, so this is your only source.
-  - A handful of rubber saplings.
-This isn't an exploration focused pack; if you get unlucky and spawn in a cold biome, it would be unfair to force you to try and find a warm biome for rubber trees.
-  - A handful of kelp for your item belts.
+Check out the quest book (you may need to bind a key) and open the starter quest to get some useful starting items.

 - Find a spot for your permanent base.
 There's no mobs or hunger so you can take your time here.
   You want a spot with the following: